How to prevent violence in TAFEs

 The process

-The Respect and Equality in TAFE process walks you through the key steps you can take to assess your TAFE, identify priority areas and implement actions to embed gender equality.
-No two TAFEs are the same so it also allows you to select different initiatives or focus in different areas based on your specific circumstances.
+The Respect and Equality process walks you through the key steps you can take to assess your institution, identify priority areas and implement actions to embed gender equality and prevent gender-based violence.
+No two institutions are the same, so it also allows you to select different initiatives or focus in different areas based on your specific circumstances.

 • educating staff and leaders